Fatekeeper Alchemy, Spells & Crafting Guide

 Q: What spells are in Fatekeeper Early Access?

-Q: Does Fatekeeper have a crafting or alchemy system?
+Q: Does Fatekeeper have alchemy or crafting?

-Q: Which spell should I use?
+Q: When should I use consumables?